openlayers/openlayers/changelog/upgrade-notes.md

 * The experimental `ol.loadingstrategy.createTile` function has been renamed to `ol.loadingstrategy.tile`.
 The signature of the function hasn't changed.
 See http://openlayers.org/en/master/examples/vector-osm.html for an example.

+* The `ol.Overlay` has one few nesting level: the `element` you give is now the one which is absolutely positioned.
+Previously one intermediate div element containing the element was positioned.

 #### Change to `ol.style.Icon`

 * When manually loading an image for `ol.style.Icon`, the image size should now be set